qtip27/Azure_VPN/README.md

-# Cloud-to-cloud VPN connectivity between Azure and AWS using VPN Gateway
+# Establishing a Secure Hybrid Network: Connecting On-Premise Infrastructure to Azure with VPN Gateway

 This repository provides resources and information related to the article "[Cloud-to-cloud VPN connectivity between Azure and AWS using VPN Gateway](YOUR_ARTICLE_LINK_HERE)".